 Obesity is a major health concern

-Free sugars refer to monosaccharides (such as glucose or fructose) and disaccharides (such as sucrose or table sugar) added to a variety of foods and drinks, as well as sugars naturally present in honey, syrups, fruit juices and fruit-juice concentrate.
+What is “free sugar?”
+Free sugars refer to monosaccharides (such as glucose or fructose) and disaccharides (such as sucrose or table sugar) added to a variety of foods and drinks, as well as sugars naturally present in honey, syrups, fruit juices, and fruit juice concentrate.
 (World Health Organization, June 2016 Fact Sheet)

 State, local, and national governments shaping consumer behaviors